Specialisations and Algebraically Closed Fields: Specialisations and Algebraically Closed Valued Fields

-Recall that ACVF is the complete theory given by the following sentences: \begin{enumerate} \item $K$ is algebraically closed. \item There are $x,y\in K^\times$ such that $v(x) < v(y)$, where $v$ is the valuation on $K$. \item Characteristic of $k$ and $K$. \end{enumerate} in various languages due to Robinson's analysis of algebraically closed valued fields \cite{Macpherson, Robinson}.
+Let $\mathcal L_{\mbox{ div}}=\{+,-,\cdot,0,1,|\}$ be the ring language augmented with a binary relation $|$ which is interpreted as $x|y$ if and only if $v(x)\leq v(y)$.
+Recall that ACVF is the complete theory given by the following sentences: \begin{enumerate} \item $K$ is algebraically closed. \item Valuation axioms. \item There are $x,y\in K^\times$ such that $v(x) < v(y)$, where $v$ is the valuation on $K$. \item Characteristic of $k$ and $K$. \end{enumerate} in the language $\mathcal L_{\mbox{ div}}$ and also in various other languages due to Robinson's analysis of algebraically closed valued fields \cite{Macpherson, Robinson}.

-It is easy to see that one can write sentences 1 and 3 in the language $\mathcal L^{res}$, one can also write 2 but it takes a bit more effort.
+It is easy to see that one can write sentences 1, 2 and 4 in the language $\mathcal L^{res}$, one can also write 3 but it takes a bit more effort.
 First observe that $\mathcal O$ is $\mathcal L^{res}$ definable, by the formula $\exists y (res(x) = y)$.
 Then define $Res: K\times K\to k$ as follows:

 So $Res$ is $\mathcal L^{res}$ definable by the formula